Posts: 16973 From: Houston, TX Registered: Nov 1999

 JPSastro Member

-Saw his appearance on the Today show this morning.
+Saw Aldrin's appearance on the Today Show this morning.
 He had to get a plug in for his website.
 I also am tired of "all things Buzz".

 My opinion is further established after reading "Apollo Missions: The Unsung Heroes" and the chapter on Richard Underwood, NASA Chief of Photography.